Case Study

 What Benjamin Built Or Changed

-The concept was a device that could detect a fall and contact emergency services and loved ones with GPS coordinates, date and time information.
+The concept defined a device or system that would detect a fall and send alerts to emergency contacts or emergency services with location, date and time context.

 Stakeholders

-Potential users, family members, emergency services, carers and health-technology partners.
+Potential users, family members, carers, emergency services, health-technology partners and safety stakeholders.

 Delivery Approach